wmk1/toll-road-blockchain-system/README.md

 * `RoutePriceHolderI`, which keeps track of the base route prices between entry and exit toll booths.
 * `TollBoothOperatorI`, which describes methods required of the toll booth operator for interaction with vehicles.

+You should not modify these interface `.sol` files.

 The contracts you need to create in their individual files in the `contracts/` folder are as follows.
 Note that we will use your implementations against our battery of Truffle unit tests.
 You can see a sample of them in the test folder.
 So it is important that you stick to the naming and the parameters order.
+Also, if you choose to create or use additional Solidity files, like libraries, make sure they are also in `contracts/` and not in a subfolder.

 When we say that `One` inherits from `OneI` and `Two` inherits from both `OneI` and `TwoI`, we leave it to your best judgement as to how to use `One` when coding `Two`.
 Remember that inheritance is transitive.